 Examples of people on this list include Sarah Guppy and Mary Dixon Kies.While this isn't a list of all female inventors, it does answer the questions "Who are the most famous female inventors?" and "Who are the best female inventors?"

 Hedy Lamarr was an Austrian and American inventor and film actress.
 After an early and brief film career in Germany, which included a controversial love-making scene in the film Ecstasy, she fled her husband and secretly moved to Paris.
 While there, she met MGM head Louis B. Mayer, who offered her a movie contract in Hollywood where she became a film star from the late 1930s to the 1950s.
 Mayer and the studio cast her in glamorous parts alongside popular leading men, and promoted her as the "world's most beautiful woman."
-During her film career, Lamarr co-invented the technology for spread spectrum and frequency hopping communications with composer George Antheil.
-This new technology became ...more on Wikipedia
+During her film career, Lamarr co-invented the technology for spread spectrum and frequency hopping communications with composer George Antheil. ...more on Wikipedia

 Age: Died at 86 (1914-2000)